Thutmose III: Campaigns 5-7: Conquest of Syria

-Attack on Mitanni
+Campaign 8: Attack on Mitanni

 After Thutmose III had taken control of the Syrian cities, the obvious target for his eighth campaign was the state of Mitanni, a Hurrian country with an Indo-Aryan ruling class.
 However, to reach Mitanni, he had to cross the Euphrates River.
 He sailed directly to Byblos and made boats which he took with him over land on what appeared to otherwise be just another tour of Syria, and he proceeded with the usual raiding and pillaging as he moved north through the lands he had already taken.
 He continued north through the territory belonging to the still unconquered cities of Aleppo and Carchemish and quickly crossed the Euphrates in his boats, taking the Mitannian king entirely by surprise.
 It appears that Mitanni was not expecting an invasion, so they had no army of any kind ready to defend against Thutmose, although their ships on the Euphrates did try to defend against the Egyptian crossing.
 Thutmose III then went freely from city to city and pillaged them while the nobles hid in caves, or at least this is the typically propagandistic way Egyptian records chose to record it.
 During this period of no opposition, Thutmose put up a second stele commemorating his crossing of the Euphrates next to the stele his grandfather, Thutmose I, had put up several decades earlier.
 A militia was raised to fight the invaders, but it fared very poorly.
 Thutmose III then returned to Syria by way of Niy, where he records that he engaged in an elephant hunt.
 He collected tribute from foreign powers and returned to Egypt in victory.